The history of the 333rd Field Artillery Battalion in World War 2.

 If you’re a military history or WWII follower, there are countless stories of bravery and sacrifice during the Battle of the Bulge.
 Classics like Battle of the Bulge with Henry Fonda, Robert Shaw, and Charles Bronson (despite its historical inaccuracies), Patton, and HBO’s Band of Brothers give entertaining recreations of the famous surprise German offensive during WWII.

 According to the National WW2 Museum, Soldiers in the 333rd took up rifles and stopped a German attack at the start of the Battle of the Bulge.
 Then, American commanders asked to “leave batteries behind to offer continuous support,” thinking the Americans could hold the German offensive.
 The 333rd laid down artillery fire and stayed as the American lines collapsed with half of the battalion killed or captured.
-The remaining soldiers managed to regroup and
+The remaining soldiers managed to regroup and joined in the defense of Bastogne until the German offensive broke later that month.

 One particularly disturbing and harrowing account includes 11 members of the 333rd who evaded capture and were hidden by civilians until they were found, tortured, and killed by German Waffen SS troops.
 Unfortunately, it took 73 years to officially recognize the 11 members of the 333rd massacred by their German captors when Congress passed a resolution in 2017.